 And with seven minutes to spare in the opening match against Italy, Alec made his senior international debut, replacing Mako Vunipola.

 One cap soon turned into two for Alec as he replaced Vunipola again against Wales in February 2018 as England won 12-6 at Twickenham Stadium.

-Initially recruited by Exeter Chiefs for the 2014/15 season, Hepburn had played for Australian club Perth Spirit after helping England U20 to complete the 2013 Six Nations and IRB Junior World Championship double.
+Initially recruited by the Chiefs for the 2014/15 season, Alec had played for Australian club Perth Spirit after helping England U20 to complete the 2013 Six Nations and IRB Junior World Championship double.

 5 points – 1T